Rapporter/pander/README.md

 myReport$add.paragraph('Hello table:')
 myReport$add(table(mtcars$am, mtcars$gear))

-## Or a "large" dataframe which barely fits on a page
+## Or a "large" data frame which barely fits on a page
 myReport$add(mtcars)

 ## And a simple linear model with Anova tables